paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 </div>

 The PDA isn't actually signing the CPI in cryptographic fashion.
 In addition to the two arguments, the `invoke_signed` function takes a third one: the seeds that were used to create the PDA the CPI is supposed to be "signed" with.
-You might be surprised to find the nonce there because you didn't define it as a seed.
-Well, the nonce is the seed that the `find_program_address` function adds to make the address fall off the Ed25519 curve.
+You might be surprised to find the bump seed there because you didn't define it as a seed.
+Well, the bump seed is the seed that the `find_program_address` function adds to make the address fall off the Ed25519 curve.
 Now,

 > when a program calls `invoke_signed`, the runtime uses those seeds and the program id of the calling program to recreate the PDA and if it matches one of the given accounts inside `invoke_signed`'s arguments, that account's `signed` property will be set to true